Sabina Frederic: Early life and career

 Frederic was born on 13 October 1965 in Buenos Aires.
-She studied anthropology at the University of Buenos Aires and after obtaining her licenciatura, she went on to complete a PhD on social anthropology at Utrecht University in the Netherlands.
-She was a permanent faculty member of the National University of Quilmes starting in 2005, and is an independent researcher at CONICET, where she has specialized on the subject of morality and emotion in the configuration of military and security forces in modern Argentina.
+She studied anthropology at the University of Buenos Aires and after obtaining her licenciatura, she went on to complete a PhD in social anthropology at Utrecht University in the Netherlands.
+She was a permanent faculty member of the National University of Quilmes starting in 2005, and is an independent researcher at CONICET, where she has specialized on the subject of morality, and emotion in the configuration of military and security forces in modern Argentina.

 Frederic was appointed undersecretary of training in the Ministry of Defense in 2009, a position she held until 2011.
 From 2012 to 2014, she worked as an advisor in the Ministry of Security in the administration of Nilda Garré.

 In 2017, Frederic joined the Frente Federal Ciencia y Universidad, a collective of scientists and intellectuals opposed to the budget cuts and austerity measures imposed on universities and scientific institutions by the government of President Mauricio Macri.